Collinsville (Qld)

 Collinsville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Collinsville, as per the latest Census evaluation, 92.9% of dwellings were houses, with the remaining 7.1% consisting of other types such as semi-detached homes and apartments.
-This is in contrast to Non-Metro Qld's dwelling structure, which comprised 76.4% houses and 23.6% other dwellings.
+Dwelling structure in Collinsville, as per the latest Census, consisted of 92.9% houses and 7.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
 Home ownership in Collinsville stood at 42.7%, with mortgaged dwellings at 18.7% and rented ones at 38.7%.
-The median monthly mortgage repayment in the area was $1,083, significantly lower than Non-Metro Qld's average of $1,655.
-The median weekly rent figure in Collinsville was recorded at $200, compared to Non-Metro Qld's $345 and the national average of $375.
-Nationally, Collinsville's mortgage repayments are lower than the Australian average of $1,863.
+The median monthly mortgage repayment was $1,083, below Regional Qld's average of $1,655.
+Median weekly rent in Collinsville was $200, compared to Regional Qld's $345.
+Nationally, Collinsville's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing